 Have tea and cake in Bailey’s Tabernacle Tea Room.
 It’s so adorable I wish I could install it in my own garden and invite friends over for tea.
-I tried the apple and cider cake.
+And, when in Herefordshire, it would be rude not to try the apple and cider cake.
 They also do tasty sandwiches.

 July – Ledbury Celebration of Poetry, Music, Food and Drink